-Officers are able to use their discretionary ability when determining the outcome of your case but they must also be satisfied that applicants and their family members, whether accompanying or not, are not inadmissible and otherwise meet all requirements of the family class.
+Officers are able to use their discretionary ability when determining the outcome of your case, but they must also be satisfied that applicants and their family members, whether accompanying or not, are not inadmissible and otherwise meet all requirements of the family class.

 Officers must also be satisfied that sponsorship requirements are still met at the time of visa issuance.
-This means that if you fall out of meeting the requirements while your application is in process, just because you met the requirements in the beginning, does not mean your eligibility is locked in.
+This means that if you fall out of meeting the requirements while your application is in process, just because you met the requirements, in the beginning does not mean your eligibility is locked in.
 If a sponsor is no longer eligible, an officer making a decision will refuse your application.

 Declaring All Family Members

 Applicants must declare all family members when applying for a visa of any kind and must again declare all family members, whether accompanying or not, prior to receiving their permanent resident status.
 Permanent residents who did not declare all their family members on their application are reportable and are no longer able to sponsor these family members in the future.
-Further, the applicant may be considered to have been misrepresenting and therefore face other serious consequence.
+Further, the applicant may be considered to have been misrepresenting and therefore face other serious consequences.

 All Family Members Need to do a Medical Examination

 In addition, all family members, whether accompanying the applicant to Canada or not, must be examined unless an officer previously finds them exempt from this.
-Family members who were not declared and examined are excluded from the family class and may not be sponsored at a later date as mentioned above.
+Family members who were not declared and examined are excluded from the family class and may not be sponsored at a later date, as mentioned above.
 This is a very serious circumstance, one that an applicant should avoid by being open, honest and truthful in all aspects of their application.